 Each faith has its own festivals and observances, and their stories and rituals help us experience and understand many ways of being.
 Each month we will be taking opportunities to come together in fellowship.
 To explore the importance and meaning of ceremony, to commune together, to deepen our ability to find meaning, peace, and moments of stillness in our busy lives.
 We will connect with each other, the larger church community, and with the natural world.
 We will explore thankfulness, ancestors, labyrinths, solstice and more.

 Into the Garden

 Throughout the year you’ll find us outside in the children’s garden.
 We plan, plant, tend, harvest, eat and save seeds from our own vegetables and flowers, with help from experienced garden mentors.
-We sharpen our observation skills, develop a profound sense of seasons, cycles, and ecosystems, and enjoy the abundance and marvelous design of nature.
+We sharpen our observation skills, develop a profound sense of seasons, cycles, and ecosystems, and enjoy the abundance and marvellous design of nature.
 And we practice meaningful leadership by contributing food and flowers to service initiatives, and by growing a garden that is inviting and educational to all.